rnapoles/trunk-qooxdoo-contrib-code/qooxdoo-contrib/RpcPerl/trunk/README.txt

       CGI::Session.
 For file based sessions it has the advantage that it is not prone to race conditions when multiple instances of the script modifying the stored data.

+    - handle utf8 properly by telling the JSON Module that we are dealing with
+      utf8 data

+    - automatically map NULL to undef

+    - set the content type of the response to text/javascript (chrome complained about this)

+    - print some more error message into the webserver log in debug mode

+    - if we receive something looking like a JSON-RPC request but are not happy with it, responde with a proper JSON-RPC error message

+    - do not quit on every error just return as normal.
+In a fastcgi setup we
+      want to  continue running whenever possible since this saves us the startup delay

+    - un-escape incoming paramerter %xy -> chr(hex(xy))

     - Compatibility with JSON-2.07 module  (patch by Niko Tyni) all new Testsuite (patch by Niko Tyni)